skhanal5/supabase-java/README.md

 ### Building a Query

-From there, you can query your database tables by building a query.
+From there, you can invoke an operation on your database by building a query.
+Each operation has its own corresponding query object.

+#### SelectQuery

+To select a column in the table, you can use the `SelectQuery`.
+For example:

 ```dtd
     var query = new SelectQuery
         .SelectQueryBuilder()